The Archive

 Mafia City: That's How Mafia Works

-Mafia City's ads became an ironic meme showing absurd 'Level 1 Crook vs Level 100 Boss' transformations.
-The real game is a generic mobile strategy builder with zero of the advertised action RPG gameplay.
+Mafia City's ads became a meme: absurd 'Level 1 Crook vs Level 100 Boss' transformations.
+The real game is a generic strategy builder — zero action RPG gameplay.

 Soap Opera in Disguise